 10. Exercise regularly

 Incorporating a well-designed exercise routine during and after pregnancy might help in preventing saggy breasts.
 You may start with simple and low-level strength exercises in your pregnancy.
 Target your pectoral and back muscles as it could help your breasts appear tighter and lifted.
-Post-birth, you may have to wait for six weeks to start exercising.
+Once you get clearance from your doctor, postnatal exercise routines can be introduced after about six weeks.
 Strengthening and toning exercises could make a difference in preventing sagging or pendulous breasts.
 Consider wearing a supportive sports bra while exercising.

 Exercises To Prevent Breast Sagging